9tabs/9tabs.github.io/_posts/2018-01-01-the-year-you-will-contribute.markdown

 ## Breaking the Seal

-At the interest of empowering first-timer contributors, the friendly folks over at [firsttimersonly.com](http://www.firsttimersonly.com) have put forth an initiative to curate simple tasks for people who have *never made an open source contribution before*.
+In the interest of empowering first-timer contributors, the friendly folks over at [firsttimersonly.com](http://www.firsttimersonly.com) have put forth an initiative to curate simple tasks for people who have *never made an open source contribution before*.
 Most of the changes that appear on [their GitHub label filter](https://goo.gl/NvSmtb) are easy enough that anyone can do